-(a) Every osteopathic physician who applies for a license or who holds a license under this chapter shall be deemed to have given his consent to submit to a mental or physical examination or an examination testing his competence to practice medicine when ordered to do so in writing by the Board.

-(b) The testimony or reports of the examining osteopathic physician are not privileged communications.
+- (a) Every osteopathic physician who applies for a license or who holds a license under this chapter shall be deemed to have given his consent to submit to a mental or physical examination or an examination testing his competence to practice medicine when ordered to do so in writing by the Board. - (b) The testimony or reports of the examining osteopathic physician are not privileged communications. - Sec.
+73. 1.
+Except as otherwise provided in this section, a complaint filed with the Board, all documents and other information filed with the complaint and all documents and other information compiled as a result of the investigation conducted to determine whether to initiate disciplinary action are confidential.

-Sec.
-73. (Deleted by amendment.)
+2. The complaint or other document filed by the Board to initiate disciplinary action and all documents and information considered by the Board when determining whether to impose discipline are public records.

-633.286 1.
-On or before February 15 of each odd-numbered year, the Board shall submit to the Governor and to the Director of the Legislative Counsel Bureau for transmittal to the next regular session of the Legislature a written report compiling:

-(a) Disciplinary action taken by the Board during the previous biennium against osteopathic physicians for malpractice or negligence; and

-(b) Information reported to the Board during the previous biennium pursuant to NRS 633.526, subsections 2 and 3 of NRS 633.533 and NRS 690B.045 [-] and 690B.050 and section 70 of this act.

-2. The report must include only aggregate information for statistical purposes and exclude any identifying information related to a particular person.
+- 633.286 1.
+On or before February 15 of each odd-numbered year, the Board shall submit to the Governor and to the Director of the Legislative Counsel Bureau for transmittal to the next regular session of the Legislature a written report compiling: - (a) Disciplinary action taken by the Board during the previous biennium against osteopathic physicians for malpractice or negligence; and - (b) Information reported to the Board during the previous biennium pursuant to NRS 633.526, subsections 2 and 3 of NRS 633.533 and NRS 690B.045 [...] and 690B.050 and section 70 of this act. - 2.
+The report must include only aggregate information for statistical purposes and exclude any identifying information related to a particular person.

-633.301 The Board shall keep a record of its proceedings relating to licensing and disciplinary actions.
-[The record shall] Except as otherwise provided in NRS 633.611, the record must be open to public inspection at all reasonable times and [shall also] contain the name, known place of business and residence, and the date and number of the license of every osteopathic physician licensed under this chapter.

-633.511 The grounds for initiating disciplinary action pursuant to this chapter are:

-1. Unprofessional conduct.

-2. Conviction of:

-(a) A violation of any federal or state law regulating the possession, distribution or use of any controlled substance or any dangerous drug as defined in chapter 454 of NRS;

-(b) A felony;
+- 633.301 The Board shall keep a record of its proceedings relating to licensing and disciplinary actions.
+[The record shall] Except as otherwise provided in section 73 of this act, the record must be open to public inspection at all reasonable times and [shall also] contain the name, known place of business and residence, and the date and number of the license of every osteopathic physician licensed under this chapter. - Sec.
+76. NRS 633.511 is hereby amended to read as follows: 633.511 The grounds for initiating disciplinary action pursuant to this chapter are: - 1.
+Unprofessional conduct. - 2.
+Conviction of: - (a) A violation of any federal or state law regulating the possession, distribution or use of any controlled substance or any dangerous drug as defined in chapter 454 of NRS; - (b) A felony;

-(c) A violation of any of the provisions of NRS 616D.200, 616D.220, 616D.240 or 616D.300 to 616D.440, inclusive; or

-(d) Any offense involving moral turpitude.

-3. The suspension of the license to practice osteopathic medicine by any other jurisdiction.
+- (c) A violation of any of the provisions of NRS 616D.200, 616D.220, 616D.240 or 616D.300 to 616D.440, inclusive; or - (d) Any offense involving moral turpitude. - 43 3.
+The suspension of the license to practice osteopathic 44 medicine by any other jurisdiction.

-4. Gross or repeated malpractice, which may be evidenced by claims of malpractice settled against a practitioner.

-5. Professional incompetence.
+- 4. Gross or repeated malpractice, which may be evidenced by claims of malpractice settled against a practitioner. - 5.
+Professional incompetence.